Negasonic Teenage Warhead: Fictional character biography

 Negasonic Teenage Warhead as depicted in Astonishing X-Men #13 (April 2006).
 Art by John Cassaday.

-Ellie Phimister was a Genoshan teenager and a student of Emma Frost's telepathy class.
-She experiences a vision of a massacre on Genosha shortly before Cassandra Nova's Wild Sentinels appear and kill her and 16 million people.
-Frost survives due to her secondary mutation activating and transforming her into diamond, and retrieves Ellie's corpse.

-Illusion

-An illusionary version of Negasonic Teenage Warhead created by Frost later appears as a member of the Hellfire Club.
+Ellie Phimister is introduced as a teenager who attends Emma Frost's telepathy class in Genosha.
+During a tutoring session, Ellie reports having a recurring nightmare 50 times the previous night where Genosha is attacked.
+Simultaneously, Sentinels attack Genosha and massacre 16 million of its residents, including Ellie.

+Return

+Negasonic Teenage Warhead is apparently seen alive as a member of the Hellfire Club, who attack the X-Men at the Xavier Institute.
+After awakening from a coma, Cyclops attacks the Hellfire Club with a pistol.
+Ellie and all the other members of the Hellfire Club disappear, having been projections of Emma Frost's mind.

 Necrosha

-In Necrosha, Selene and Eli Bard temporarily resurrect Negasonic Teenage Warhead and other mutants using the Transmode Virus.
+In Necrosha, Selene and Eli Bard resurrect Negasonic Teenage Warhead and other mutants using the Transmode Virus.
 Unlike other resurrected mutants, Ellie does not fall under Selene's control.
-She was presumed killed along with the other dead mutants when the Black Queen absorbed their souls or died again after Selene was slain.

 Marvel Now!

 In Marvel Now!, Ellie resurfaced sometime later, alive and well, having begun a mundane life in Albuquerque.
-Deadpool and the Mercs for Money capture her at the behest of an organization called Umbral Dynamics, unaware that the group intends to siphon her power into the Presence.
+Deadpool and the Mercs for Money capture her at the behest of an organization called Umbral Dynamics, unaware that the group intends to siphon her power.
 After her rescue and the defeat of Presence, Negasonic Teenage Warhead adopts a new punk-inspired look and joins Domino's incarnation of the Mercs for Money alongside Hit-Monkey.

-Negasonic Teenage Warhead later inadvertently creates an alternate timeline where the conflict between the Inhumans and X-Men never ended.
-After Deadpool is mortally wounded, Negasonic travels back in time to avert the timeline.

-Negasonic is the only one of the Mercs to remain in Deadpool's employ after his defection to Hydra during Secret Empire and subsequent memory wipe after The Despicable Deadpool, helping him run a new business called "Deadpool, Gun/Swords for Hire".
+It is later revealed that Hit-Monkey was assigned to the team to keep an eye on Ellie, as S.H.I.E.L.D. was wary of her growing abilities.

+In an alternate future brought about by Negasonic Teenage Warhead's intervention in the Inhumans vs. X-Men storyline, the conflict between the Inhumans and the X-Men never ends.
+The Inhuman Lash instigates violence against mutants, whom he deems have blasphemed against the Terrigen Mist cloud.
+Negasonic Teenage Warhead hides deep in the Amazon with an enclave of mutants, only to be attacked by Lash after Deadpool inadvertently leads him to them.
+Negasonic Teenage Warhead travels back to the past to stop herself from changing the timeline, thus averting the future.

-After the Krakoan Age ended and Ellie left the island community long before its dissolution.
-She went back to partnering up with the now amnesiac Wade Wilson with his merc service while contemplating the harrowing nature of relationships due to her future sight powers.
-Until she receives a vision regarding an improbable pan-dimensional infraction of calamitous proportions revolving around her people skills and mingling issues that'll result in the destruction of all reality.
-She is soon confronted by the Time Variance Authority in regards to said matter, due to her dating life evidently being a grave danger to the entire space-time continuum, as they are slating her for erasure and existential replacement to avert said same devastation.
-The cross-reality Armageddon is derailed thanks to associates Eloise could rely on; that being Emma Frost, Jean Grey, Wanda Maximoff, Tabitha Smith, Susan Storm, and Deadpool himself, all of whom acted to delay the time police to avert Ellie's becoming a Galactus-lite entity whose presence threatens to destroy existence if she passes over meeting a potential love interest and fellow mutant by the name of Yuki Ohara to avert such a crisis.
+Ellie chooses to leave Krakoa long before the end of the Krakoan Age and returns to working with Wade Wilson.
+She later receives a vision regarding an improbable pan-dimensional infraction of calamitous proportions revolving around her people skills and mingling issues that will result in the destruction of all reality.
+She is confronted by the Time Variance Authority, which is considering killing her to avert the devastation.
+The cross-reality Armageddon is derailed by Emma Frost, Jean Grey, Wanda Maximoff, Tabitha Smith, Susan Storm, and Deadpool, all of whom delay the TVA to avert Ellie becoming a Galactus-lite entity.